newviewmedia/new-view-media/index.md

     Street building, where we are surrounded by a world class entrepreneurial community.
     We welcome collaborators to swing by our space for ideation sessions, filming content or to discuss your video strategy.
-process-row2:
-  title: What's Our Process?
-  photo: tom-on-water.jpg
-  content: NewView.Media provides video services to entrepreneurial causes in the
-    Greater Boston area and beyond.
-Beginning with the critical preproduction phase, to executing shoots and through each editing iteration, we aim to guide our clients through every step of the video production process.
-With over $2 million raised in crowdfunding campaigns, NewView.Media is confident we can visually communicate your view.
 venture-row:
   title: Why did we start this venture?
   content: In today's fast paced world, every frame matters as viewers have an overload